eskutti/EMI-Calculator/README.md

 EMI Calculator for Car loan, Personal Loan, Home Loans etc...

-This application build in Ionic Angular with chartjs for data view
+This Project was developed in Ionic Angular with chartjs integrated for data view